Softech86/MyHarvestGame/README.md

 # MyHarvestGame
 A Great Game Presented by X. T. Wang and two huashui partner.
-Hope we make it great and good.
+(Unfinished Now) Hope we make it great and good.